conniepope/liri-node-app/README.md

 4. Type into the terminal: node liri (don't hit enter yet).

-5. Then, type in one of these four options: concert-this, spotify-this-song, movie-this, or do-what-it-says.
+5. Then, type in one of these options: concert-this or movie-this.

   It should look like this: